February 18, 2020

 Tell us about 451 Research.
 What are you most focused on?

 451 Research is an information technology research and advisory business that provides insights to organizations worldwide.
 We explore the evolution and adoption of different enterprise technologies.
 Our research covers many things, but the future of work is one key theme that we are covering.
-I head up the workforce productivity and collaboration team, which looks into productivity software, communications technologies, and the digital workspace.
+I head up the workforce productivity and collaboration team, which looks into productivity software, collaboration software, communications technologies, and the digital workspace.
 The sheer scale of innovation means it’s a hugely dynamic space.

 Can you tell us about the research you shared?